angular/angular/aio/content/guide/glossary.md

 The [Angular CLI](cli) is a command-line tool for managing the Angular development cycle.
 Use it to create the initial filesystem scaffolding for a [workspace](#workspace) or [project](#project), and to run [schematics](#schematic) that add and modify code for initial generic versions of various elements.
 The CLI supports all stages of the development cycle, including building, testing, bundling, and deployment.

-* To begin using the CLI for a new project, see [Getting Started](guide/quickstart).
+* To begin using the CLI for a new project, see [Local Environment Setup](guide/setup-local "Setting up for Local Development").
 * To learn more about the full capabilities of the CLI, see the [CLI command reference](cli).

 See also [Schematics CLI](#schematics-cli).